SURVANT-Cryp/DRIFT-COPY-PASTE-Poetics/README.md

 David Brooks Hits the Pavement: https://www.youtube.com/watch?v=L2qsbmd9Zcs<br>

-“The simple act of moving information from one place to another today constitutes a significant cultural act in and of itself.”
+“The simple act of moving information from one place to another today constitutes a significant cultural act in and of itself.”<br>
 — Kenneth Goldsmith<br>
 http://epc.buffalo.edu/authors/goldsmith/goldsmith_boring.html